knickers/imagemagick/README.md

 # imagemagick
-Setup to accept command line arguments as if you had it installed on your system
+Setup to accept command line arguments as if you had it installed natively on your system

 Run this container